MicrosoftDocs/windows-dev-docs/hub/powertoys/reportbug.md

 # Reporting a bug on PowerToys

-When using PowerToys, users may occasionally experience quirks or issues with one or more of the utilities.
+When using PowerToys, you may occasionally experience quirks or issues with one or more of the utilities.
 To help the development team identify and resolve these issues, we recommend submitting a bug report on the [PowerToys repository](https://github.com/microsoft/PowerToys/issues/new/choose).

 > [!NOTE]
-> To reduce the number of duplicate reports filed and increase the priority given to an issue, we encourage users to search the [existing entries](https://github.com/microsoft/PowerToys/issues) for that issue first, and if found, submit information, comment, and up-vote that report instead.
+> To reduce the number of duplicate reports filed and increase the priority given to an issue, we encourage you to search the [existing entries](https://github.com/microsoft/PowerToys/issues) for that issue first, and if found, submit information, comment, and up-vote that report instead.

 ## Bug Report Form